I Am America (And So Can You!)

 Usually ships in 1 business days|

-I AM AMERICA the audiobook, features an all-American cast that includes Paul Dinello, Kevin Dorff, Greg Hollimon, Evie McGee, David Pasquesi, Amy Sedaris, Allison Silverman, Bryan Stack, and Jon Stewart.
-Stephen Colbert describes his audiobook as a simple audiobook from a simple mind--Stephen Colbert.
-It is one man's attempt to wedge his brain between hardback covers---in this case CD jackets.
-In plain conversational language, not to mention the occasional grunt and/or whistle, Stephen explains his take on the most pressing concerns of our culture: Faith, Family...Hygiene.
+I AM AMERICA (AND SO CAN YOU!) is Stephen Colbert's attempt to wedge his brain between hardback covers.
+In plain conversational language, not to mention the occasional grunt and/or whistle, Stephen explains his take on the most pressing concerns of our culture: Faith, Family, Politics...Hygiene.

 |Publisher:||Grand Central Publishing|